ahmgsk/Lockscreen/README.md

 --

-Feel free to contact us at:

-* E-mails:
-    + haibison.apps[at]gmail.com

 In short, you can use this library in your closed source/commercial apps with or without our knowledge.
 Hope you enjoy it  :-)